Skylar-TyZhang/breast-cancer-prediction/README.md

 # breast-cancer-prediction
-A project to predict breast cancer.
+A project to predict the duration of time it takes for patients to receive metastatic cancer diagnosis.